Maphinn/Gatekeeper/README.md

 //Keep gary out by closing the gate to your server which hosts the lawnmower daemon.
 //Stay out of my shed Garry!

+'''
+The way it currently works is this.

+This program now adds 3 lists to your ip-tables

+GATEKEEPER_WHITELIST
+GATEKEEPER_TEMPORARY_LEASES
+GATEKEEPER_BLOCK_PORTS

+The whitelist is a simple whitelist, by default it gets a pass for 192.168.0.0/24

+The temporary_leases are the machines that have proven they know the secret of the gatekeeper!

+The block ports is a list of rules to ensure the ports that are to be gate keeped are blocked if a client doesnt
+    appear in either the whitelist or the temporary leases
+'''

 ### Service
 To make gatekeeper run when the machine starts one can use systemd services.
 First you will need to edit the example service file.